petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-portal-quickstart.md

 ms.topic: quickstart
 ms.date: 05/14/2025
 ms.custom: mode-ui, linux-related-content
+# Customer intent: As a cloud administrator, I want to create and encrypt a Linux virtual machine using the portal so that I can ensure my virtual machine's data is secure and compliant with security regulations.
 ---

 # Quickstart: Create and encrypt a virtual machine with the Azure portal